 Example (Custom Purchase Event with Additional Data):

-Tracking Subscriptions and Trials:
+Measuring Subscriptions and Trials:

-Track user subscriptions and free trials.
+Measure user subscriptions and free trials.

-In order to effectively track user subscriptions and free trials, an event should be instrumented at the time of the subscription purchase or start of the free trial along with an accompanying identity link.
+In order to effectively measure user subscriptions and free trials, an event should be instrumented at the time of the subscription purchase or start of the free trial along with an accompanying identity link.

 When a subscription or free trial begins, first set an identity link for this subscriber and then instrument a standard Subscription or Trial event populated with the following values: